Mastering Google Ads: A Beginner's Roadmap (2026 Guide)

 - Write 2–3 Responsive Search Ads per ad group.

-- Link the right landing page (not the generic homepage, if possible).
+- Link the right landing page (not the generic homepage).

-- Set a daily budget you’re comfortable losing while learning.
+- Set a daily budget you are comfortable losing while learning.

 - Double-check settings → Launch.